roadiz/AbstractUserTheme/README.md

 - `user.validated`: After user has confirmed its account and EntityManager flushed
 - `user.before_delete`: When user has deleted its account **before** entity is removed and EntityManager flushed (useful to remove references and related entities).
 - `user.after_delete`: When user has deleted its account and **after** EntityManager flushed

+## Mandatory routes

+These routes must be declared in order to make Firewall entry work:

+- themeAccount
+- themeSignInUser
+- themeLogout
+- themeLoginCheck

+These are already defined if you are using *AbstractUserTheme* as is.